 The bible was written in a span of 1600 years.
 The Holy Spirit authored the Bible but he chose tens of different writers throughout that span of 1600 years, and they all came from different backgrounds and professions, yet, they tell the same story.
 It is not by accident that the Bible begins with Genesis and ends with Revelation.
 Peter tells us that we can trust the word of God because it came from God (2 Peter 1:20-21).

 As a matter of fact, new computer simulations have revealed that Jupiter became extremely close to earth around 2 B.C.
 Persia scientists who for generations had been studying astronomy and anticipating the appearance of this bright planet were ecstatic the moment they saw it.
 When they saw this bright star, these scientists who grew up in a pagan culture knew the time had come to worship Jesus.
 They knew that Daniel’s prophecy 400 years earlier was now been fulfilled.
 They knew the God of heaven has come to earth.
-But the most important thing is this:
+Regardless of whether the star of Bethlehem was indeed Jupiter or another star, the most important thing is this:

 God’s glory was manifested in the galaxies.
 God’s proclamation of the birth of his one and only divine sinless son was proclaimed in the heavens